d120/djangocms/d120/CUSTOM_CHANGES.md

 - `MenuEntryHeadlineExtension` in `models.py` allows to store a localizable headline for a page's menu entry.
 - `MenuEntryHeadlineExtensionAdmin` in `admin.py` registers this extension to the admin menu (which is necessary for the extension to work out).
 - `MenuEntryHeadlineExtensionToolbar` in `cms_toolbars.py` adds an entry to the toolbar in order to modify this attribute.
-- `MenuEntryHeadlineModifier` in `cms_menus.py` makes this custom attribute accessible for the somewhat special menu system.
+- `D120NavigationModifier` in `cms_menus.py` makes this custom attribute accessible for the somewhat special menu system.

 ## Templatefilter `unescape_unicode`